jeremytee97/Distributed-Computing-with-Spark-SQL/Module-2/README.md

 # Module 2 - Spark Core Concepts
-In this module, you will be able to explain the core concepts of Spark, and increase query performance by caching your data and modifying Spark configurations.
-You will also be able to use the Spark UI to analyze performance and identify bottlenecks.
+In this module, I learned how to explain the core concepts of Spark, and increase query performance by caching data and modifying Spark configurations.
+I was also able to use the Spark UI to analyze performance and identify bottlenecks.

 Useful readings: